 Coveting can be idolatry because that which a person desires takes priority over loving one’s neighbor and being content with what God has provided.

-A positive use of the word coveting in the KJV
+The positive use of the word coveting in the KJV

 The KJV Bible uses the English word “covet” once in a positive way: “But covet earnestly the best gifts: and yet shew I unto you a more excellent way” (1 Cor.
 12:31).
 Like other modern translations, the NKJV modifies the description: “But earnestly desire the best gifts.
 And yet I show you a more excellent way.”